PepperDash/EssentialsPluginTemplate/README.md

 ## Cloning Instructions

-After using a fork of this repo as a template to create a new repository, you must install the necessary dependencies:
+After forking this repository into your own GitHub space, you can create a new repository using this one as the template.
+Then you must install the necessary dependencies as indicated below.

 ## Dependencies